Alopecia is the Greek word simply meaning hair loss. In understanding Alopecia, you must first know there are 4 very differing types of hair loss.

-In our panel, our Nashville hair loss experts are especially looking for underlying medical issues, along with vitamin and mineral deficiencies.
-More specifically we are looking for:
+In our lab panel, our Nashville hair loss experts are especially looking for underlying medical issues, along with vitamin and mineral deficiencies.

 Every medical condition affects each person in different ways.
 Hair loss is no different and may be the only symptom or one of many.

-If hair loss is the sole complaint, you may be led to believe it’s simply your genetics.
-Genetics may indeed play a role, but genetics are not the singular factor contributing to or causing hair loss.
-Often times there are multiple variables playing a role in hair loss, and understanding the cause can be the difference between losing more hair or stopping it.
-With the AlopeciaDx testing, we have the technology, skill, and knowledge to help accurately diagnose factors leading to your hair thinning, shedding, and loss.
+If hair loss is the only issue, it may be assumed it is genetics.
+Genetics may be a part of it, but not necessarily the only reason for hair loss.
+Many times there are multiple reasons for hair loss and understanding the cause may be the difference between losing more hair or finding a solution.
+Our AlopeciaDX testing can help accurately diagnose the factors causing your hair thinning, shedding or loss.

-Every client is helped individually by thinning hair experts and has programs designed to fit his or her individual needs.
-As your anti-aging and hair care progresses, our hair loss experts in Nashville adjust your program accordingly based on the results we see and your feedback for the most effective results.
+Every client is helped individually by thinning hair experts who design programs to fit the individual needs.
+As your anti-aging and hair care improves, our hair loss experts in Nashville adjust your program accordingly based on the results we see and your feedback for the most effective results.